pomsky-lang/rulex-rs.github.io/content/docs/reference/built-in-variables.md

 - `Codepoint` matches a single Unicode code point.
 It compiles to the regex
   {{<regexp>}}[\s\S]{{</regexp>}}.
 - `C` is an alias for `Codepoint`
 - `Start`: Matches the start of the string.
-The alias, `<%` is about to be deprecated.
   It compiles to the regex {{<regexp>}}^{{</regexp>}}.
 - `End`: Matches the end of the string.
-The alias, `%>` is about to be deprecated.
   It compiles to the regex {{<regexp>}}${{</regexp>}}.